Clare Pearl MBACP

 I am based in Cornholme near Todmorden.

 I run the counselling service from a dedicated therapy space in my garden.
-It gives us a confidential and relaxing space to work in, surrounded by trees and wildlife.
+It gives us a warm, confidential and relaxing space to work in, surrounded by trees and wildlife.

 If you have particular access requirements please get in touch to talk this over.
 In some circumstances I can travel to you and work from your home.

 When we arrange the first session I will send you a map with directions.

 Maps & Directions

 I offer face to face sessions during the day and evenings, and via Skype and telephone.
 Please get in touch on 07817 976 683/ 01706 813 570 or by email.